thuyngh08/Getting-and-Cleaning-Data-Course-Project/README.md

 Create one R script called run_analysis.R that does the following.

-*   1. Merges the training and the test sets to create one data set.
+*   Merges the training and the test sets to create one data set.
-*   2. Extracts only the measurements on the mean and standard deviation for each measurement.
+*   Extracts only the measurements on the mean and standard deviation for each measurement.
-*   3. Uses descriptive activity names to name the activities in the data set
+*   Uses descriptive activity names to name the activities in the data set
-*   4. Appropriately labels the data set with descriptive variable names.
+*   Appropriately labels the data set with descriptive variable names.
-*   5. From the data set in step 4, creates a second, independent tidy data set
-*   with the average of each variable for each activity and each subject.
+*   From the data set in step 4, creates a second, independent tidy datasets with the average of each variable for each activity and each subject.

 ## Steps to complete the assignment with some notes